We’re happy to announce the launch of Dynatrace Synthetic private browser monitors!

 Q: I already have a lot of ActiveGates, though none of them are Environment ActiveGates.
 Can I use these?

 A: Currently, private synthetic locations have to be based on the Environment ActiveGates.
 With future releases, we want to allow the use of Cluster ActiveGates for private locations on Dynatrace Managed.

 Q: Can I use synthetic-enabled ActiveGates for Dynatrace features than Synthetic Monitoring?

 For now, the ActiveGates for private synthetic locations must be installed with parameters making them exclusive to Synthetic Monitoring.
 This means that they cannot act as typical ActiveGates.
 While reusing existing ActiveGates will be possible in the future, it is not currently supported.

 Q: Is there a plan to support more operating systems?

 A: We currently support Ubuntu Server 16.04 LTS, Red Hat server 7 and CentOS server 7 for the execution of private browser monitors; Windows Server 2016 support is coming soon as well.
 Support for newer versions of these systems will be introduced as well.

-Q: Do I need a special network configuration, opening non-standard ports and/or whitelisting some addresses?
+Q: Do I need a special network configuration, opening non-standard ports and/or allowing access to certain locations?

 A: It all depends on your internal network architecture.
 Nothing has changed in this matter from the private synthetic monitoring locations used for private HTTP monitors.
 You need to ensure that the ActiveGates that make up your private synthetic monitoring location have access to the monitored assets and that they can communicate with the Dynatrace cluster.